vshevchenk/qa-challenge/README.md

 Use your email and password

 ## Run tests:
-`poetry tun pytest` at project root
+`poetry run pytest` at project root

 ## Check code-style
 `Poetry run flake8` at project root